AlmostGalactic/RetroLang/README.md

 **Utility Functions:**
 • typeof – Returns the type of a variable

-These functions allow you to perform many operations without writing complex logic from scratch.
+These built-in functions allow you to perform many operations without writing complex code from scratch.

 ---